csinchok/chipy-fcc-presentation/PITCHME.md

 - Public sentiment has helped sway things before |

+- Comments are submitted via web form, API or CSV |

 Note:
 Comments are supposed to be legal arguments.
 In 2014, they were very important to show public sentiment
 ---